lghthon/learngit/readme.txt

-git is a distribute1 versionn system. git is free software.
+Git is a distribute1 versionn system.
+Git is free software.